Quick Picks

 NO if:

-- -Don't choose ADP for 20-person startup
+- -Do not choose ADP for 20-person startup

-- -Don't choose Gusto past 200 emp (you'll outgrow)
+- -Skip Gusto past 200 employees (you will outgrow)

 Bottom Line: Gusto for most small businesses.
 Rippling for unified platform.
 ADP for compliance insurance only.
 See Best HR Software guide.